 The exact origin of the Fukang meteorite is still a subject of study and debate among scientists.
 The leading theory suggests that it comes from a parent body that underwent complete melting and differentiation, forming a core and mantle.
 The meteorite likely represents material from the core-mantle boundary, ejected into space due to a cataclysmic impact on its parent asteroid.

 Today, the Fukang meteorite is not only a subject of scientific study but also a celebrated exhibit in museums and collections.
-Its slices and specimens are highly sought after by collectors and researchers for both their beauty and the secrets they hold about the early solar system’s history.
-The Fukang meteorite remains a stellar example of the treasures that lie hidden in the cosmos, waiting to be discovered and reveal the mysteries of the universe.
+Its slices and specimens are highly sought after by collectors and researchers.
+Both for their beauty and the secrets they hold about the early solar system’s history.
+The Fukang meteorite remains a stellar example of the treasures that lie hidden in the cosmos.
+Secrets waiting to be discovered and reveal the mysteries of the universe.